 No. The creditors may still continue collection activity against the cosigner.

 Under Bankruptcy Law certain property you have is protected from being taken by the Trustee.
 This area is very complex and changes from time to time.
-You need to discuss with your attorney what possessions you may keep in a Chapter 7 Bankruptcy.
+You need to discuss with a Ohio bankruptcy attorney what possessions you may keep in a Chapter 7 Bankruptcy.